KBNLresearch/intro-kb-apis/tutorial.md

 - Create a faceted view of a result set of your choice by using the `x-facets`, `x-facetname` and `x-facetprefix` parameters.

-## KB data sets
+## Other KB data sets

 The KB offers access to many other collections besides the ANP radio bulletins through its APIs.
-Although the data available may vary somewhat across collections, the use of the APIs as described here will be the same for every collection.
-Other collections may be a bit more complex to work with if objects with a hierarchical structure, such as a newspaper issue comprising multiple pages and articles, are involved.
+Other collections may be somewhat more complex to work with if objects with a hierarchical structure, such as a newspaper issue comprising multiple pages and articles, are involved.
 However, for several such collections detailed technical instructions are available from the [Data Services] (<https://www.kb.nl/en/resources-research-guides/data-services-apis>) page of the KB website to help you get started.

-Please note that not all collections are available as open data sets, so if you want to use a copyright-protected collection, please contact us first to discuss the possibilities.
+Note that not all collections are available as open data sets, so if you want to use a copyright-protected collection, please contact us first to discuss the possibilities.
 It may be necessary to draw up a contract stating the allowed use of the dataset, or to obtain a so-called API key that can be used to gain access to restricted materials.

 ### Exercise 6: Moving on to other sets